Culmenus/Teymi5-TV2/verk3/saudakodi.md

 		Sˆ, R <- play(S, action)
 		# Decay elegibility trace and update for
 			previous state
-		z[player] <- gamma*lamda*z[player] + value_gradient
+		z[player] <- gamma*lamda*z[player] + value_gradient(S, w)
 		# Create target
 		delta[player] <- R + gamma*value(Sˆ, w) - value(S, w)
+		# Update every other time
 		if player=2:
 			# Update parameters
 			w <- w + alpha*delta[1]*z[1]
 			w <- w + alpha*delta[2]*z[2]
 		S <- Sˆ
+		If S is terminal:
+			break
 		player <- 3 - player # For hand and end board
 		invert_board()
-		If S is terminal:
-			break
 ```

 The value() function will be a pytorch neural network object.
 The parameter update will therefore be stochastic gradient decent that takes elegibility traces into account.
+Additionally it would be possible to save pairs of states and their value approximations in order to squeeze more out of that data with batch learning.